DevAgnihotri/JAVA/OOPs/1. Class, Object, Constructor and Encaps/Java_core.md

 | \*=      | Multiplies and assigns | rpm \*= 2   |
 | /=       | Divides and assigns    | range /= 2  |
 | %=       | Modulus and assigns    | fuel %= 10  |

----

-(Sections 6 and 7 remain unchanged)

----